deislabs/hippo/docs/topics/configuration.md

 ### Job scheduler

-By default, Hippo schedules WAGI instances using `systemd`, which requires sudo privileges.
-If you have the `wagi` binary locally, you can instead schedule WAGI instances in your user account without sudo.
-To do this, set the environment variable `HIPPO_JOB_SCHEDULER` to `local_process`.

-By default, the `local_process` scheduler expects to find the `wagi` binary on your path.
-You can set the environment variable `HIPPO_WAGI_PATH` to the path of the binary you want to use.
+By default, Hippo runs applications in your user account using the `wagi` binary.
+It assumes `wagi` is on your system PATH.
+If `wagi` isn't on your path, you can set the environment variable `HIPPO_WAGI_PATH` to the path of the binary you want to use.
 On Windows this should include the `.exe` extension.

+Alternatively, Hippo can schedule WAGI instances as system processes using `systemd`.
+To do this, set the environment variable `HIPPO_JOB_SCHEDULER` to `systemd`.
+The `systemd` scheduler expects the WAGI binary to be at `/usr/local/bin/wagi` and this is not configurable at the moment.